How the absoluteness of group consciousness reappears in our neuroses

 Wolfgang Giegerich’s observations

-According to Giegerich, neurosis emerged at the moment modernity emerged, when the question “Do I have to be”, or “How should the world be?” was still considered, understood and translated with inner criteria of absoluteness.
+According to Giegerich, neurosis emerged when modernity emerged.
 Modernity was the time of freedom and, often, random choices.
-That was entirely different in the earlier period, that of group consciousness.
-Everything was absolute then: Heaven or Hell, God or the Devil, upstairs or downstairs.
-Giegerich says, “in the neurosis, something old which man actually wanted to take leave from suddenly comes in again through the back door, without anyone noticing, namely the absolute of the group consciousness”.
+But the questions of modernity “How do I have to be”, or “How should the world be?” were still considered, understood, and translated with inner criteria of absoluteness.
+Everything was absolute then, in the period of group consciousness: Heaven or Hell, God, or the Devil, upstairs or downstairs.
+Giegerich says, “in the neurosis, something old, which man actually wanted to take leave from, suddenly comes in again through the back door, without anyone noticing, namely the absolute of the group consciousness”.

-Do we recognize this, these kinds of statements, in the world around us?
+Do we recognize these kinds of statements, in the world around us?
 The “absolutely unacceptable!”, the “absolutely intolerable!”, the “absolutely necessary!”.
 But did modernity not bring us individual freedom?
-The anorexia patient, however, puts nothing in perspective.
+The anorexia patient, or the woke warrior, however, put nothing in perspective.
 There is no compromise in an apple in the morning and a whole-wheat muffin in the afternoon.
 It is the pure acting out of the absolute.
 With this absoluteness, neurosis shows an imperative conviction that resists the rational insights and practical experiences that may well be helping and guiding others.
 Indeed, it may even be immune to it.